Federal Student Loans

 Tips on submitting a FAFSA

 Tip 1: Submit your FAFSA on time.
-Be sure to complete and submit the FAFSA on or as soon as possible after January 1st of the year you expect to start college.
+Be sure to complete and submit the FAFSA on or as soon as possible after October 1st of the year before you expect to start college.

 Tip 2: Compile all the paperwork.
 You’ll need some documents to assist you in filling out the form, such as your or your parent’s/guardian’s most recent income tax return.
 You will also need: